mendezjose/movatic/README.md

 This project is the backend and frontend of the Movatic Coding Challenge Project which consists of the follwing:

-- A demo web application Gatsby/React.
+- A Gatsby/React web application .
-- A web server Flask/Pyhton.
+- A Flask/Pyhton web server.

 ## Scenario